About Nathan Eckstrom

 My interest in law actually began in high school.
 At age 14, I took an online class in Constitutional Law, in which we read various decisions of the U.S. Supreme Court (and a few other courts).
 Among many others, we studied Dred Scott v.
 Sandford (a case shortly before the Civil War holding that slaves were not persons), Roe v.
 Wade, and Kelo v.
 City of New London (a case from 1995 deciding that the government can use the power of eminent domain to take private property away from landowners and give it to private developers).
 This class opened my eyes to the importance of the law and the ways that legal decisions affect the lives of ordinary people.
 What happens with the law matters, and when judges and lawyers make good decisions, people’s rights are protected and society is preserved.
 But when judges and lawyers follow their own agenda or their own feelings, the rights of citizens are trampled on, and society can no longer trust its laws or its leaders.
 Since taking that class, I have felt a call to serve in the legal field for the purpose of making legal decisions well.

-From 2017 to 2018, I served in Omaha as a research attorney for the district judges of the Fourth Judicial District Court in Douglas County.
+After graduating law school, I served in Omaha as a research attorney for the district judges of the Fourth Judicial District Court in Douglas County, helping them research and write their decisions.
 Then in 2018, when a job opportunity with the Madison County Attorney’s Office presented itself, I jumped at the chance to return home to Northeast Nebraska.
 I had previously interned for the Madison County Attorney while still in college, and I could think of no place I would rather work.
 I have been privileged to serve the people of Madison County as a Deputy County Attorney since 2018, and I look forward to the opportunity to keep serving you as your lead prosecutor.